robertjbass/nodepm/README.md

 ## Features

 - **Interactive Process List** - View all running Node.js processes with CPU, memory, and command details
-- **Smart Filtering** - Automatically detects and displays only Node processes
+- **Smart Filtering** - Automatically detects and displays only Node processes (or use `--all` to show all processes)
+- **Fuzzy Search** - Press 'f' to filter processes in real-time with fuzzy matching
 - **Sortable Columns** - Sort by CPU usage or memory consumption
 - **Process Management** - Kill processes with confirmation prompts
 - **AI Integration** - Get explanations and insights about processes using OpenAI